close

 Words: 706|Pages: 2|4 min read

+Aquariums and marine-mammal theme parks like SeaWorld, Loro Parque’s Orca Ocean, and Canada’s Marineland are part of a billion-dollar industry built on the suffering of intelligent, social beings who are denied everything that is natural and important to them.
+The issue regarding the captivity of wild animals for public entertainment does not only challenge the values and standards set by marine parks but also highlights the ongoing mistreatment of animals in Asian countries such as Indonesia.
 The cruel entertainment known as dancing monkeys or topeng monyet (meaning masked monkey, in reference to the doll head masks they are often forced to wear) was not so long ago a common sight in Jakarta.
 Wearing chains around their necks and taught to do silly tricks, they often entertained small children who laughed at their antics.
-The monkeys are chained up, restraining them from exploring the wilderness like they're supposed to, this is really no different to the orcas in marine parks, forced to swim around their tanks endlessly.
+The monkeys are chained up, restraining them from exploring the wilderness like they're supposed to; this is really no different from the orcas in marine parks, forced to swim around their tanks endlessly (Smith, 2015).

 The animals, if not bred in captivity, are captured from the ocean by the aquarium industry.
 The animals are cruelly ripped away from their families and friends to endure a terrifying and stressful journey before ending up in a tank.
-This results in the captive animals to be psychologically damaged and eminently aggressive towards trainers and their own kind.
+This results in the captive animals being psychologically damaged and eminently aggressive towards trainers and their own kind.
 Tilikum, the orca who lashed out and killed SeaWorld trainer Dawn Brancheau and two other people, has been in a cramped tank for more than 30 years since he was taken away from his Icelandic family.
-Lolita, was torn from her family when she was just a baby, has resided in the same tank at the Miami Seaquarium for nearly half a century.
+Lolita, who was torn from her family when she was just a baby, has resided in the same tank at the Miami Seaquarium for nearly half a century.
 Lolita is the sole survivor of a horrifying capture in 1970 (over 90 orcas were stalked and lured into a net, 7 were sold to marine parks) and has spent almost all her life in the smallest, oldest orca tank in the U.S., one that doesn’t even meet the federal Animal Welfare Act’s antiquated and inadequate minimum size requirement and that fails to provide her with any shelter from the blistering Miami sun.
 Orcas in nature spend 90 percent of their time underwater and dive to depths of 1,000 feet, but the tank confining Lolita is just 20 feet at its deepest point, the same length as her body.
 She has been without the companionship of any member of her own species since 1980, when her tank-mate, Hugo, died after repeatedly ramming his head into the tank wall.
-Not only is Lolita deprived of her rights but is also directly and indirectly abused.
+Not only is Lolita deprived of her rights but is also directly and indirectly abused (Jones, 2020).

 Get a custom paper now from our expert writers.